VityaSchel/sofastgaybrowser/README.md

 There was a "so long gay bowser" so I present to you: a "so fast gay browser".

 It's fast because it presents the content in a user-friendly form.
-Also it works on 🚀Rust🚀 (🚀🚀🚀) so it's very fast.

-Compiled with Tauri (and it's my second project on Tauri that is a porn browser out of two of them. check out other one [here](https://github.com/VityaSchel/mypron))
+Made with Electron (and it's my second project with native apps is a porn browser out of two of them. check out other one built with Tauri [here](https://github.com/VityaSchel/mypron))

 ## Features